FC 26 vs FC 25: Full Comparison of Gameplay Changes

 On the shooting side, the game also feels more responsive, with new "quick shoot" animations that allow you to get a shot off faster when you're under pressure in the box, leading to more dynamic and varied goal-scoring opportunities.

-More Rewarding on FC 26 Defending Experience
+More on FC 26 Defending Experience

 A common complaint about FC 25 was the amount of "AI defending."
 In FC 26, defending feels far more manual and rewarding.
 EA has significantly reduced the effectiveness of AI auto-blocks and auto-tackles, putting the emphasis back on your user skill, timing, and positioning.